Board of Directors

 Teaching Teams

-Originally from Montana, Emma received her B.A in Environmental Studies in 2017 from Bates College in Maine where she researched the importance of inspiring and educating children about our natural world.
-In 2018, she moved to DC to pursue her passion for education.
-Since then, she has taught in DC Public Schools as an after school enrichment teacher with Kid Power, a Kindergarten student-teacher at John Lewis Elementary School (formerly West Education Campus), and most recently as a Pre-K 3 and 4 teacher at Truesdell Elementary School.
-She received her M.S. in Elementary Education from Johns Hopkins University School of Education through the Urban Teachers Preparation Program.
-She holds a Standard Teaching License in Early Childhood Education as well as a Special Education Teaching License from OSSE District of Columbia.
-Emma is drawn to the creativity and mutual respect of the Reggio Emilia approach and has been learning about the philosophy on her own time for the past couple of years.
-This will be Emma’s third year with St. John’s.
+Originally from Montana, Emma earned her B.A. in Environmental Studies from Bates College in 2017, focusing on connecting children with the natural world.
+She moved to Washington, DC, in 2018 to pursue a career in education and has taught in a variety of settings, including as an after-school enrichment teacher with Kid Power, a Kindergarten student teacher at John Lewis Elementary School, and a Pre-K 3 and 4 teacher at Truesdell Elementary School.
+She earned her M.S. in Elementary Education from Johns Hopkins University through the Urban Teachers Preparation Program and holds both a Standard Teaching License in Early Childhood Education and a Special Education Teaching License from OSSE.
+At St. John’s, Emma has deepened her understanding of the Reggio Emilia Approach, and her visit to Reggio this past spring affirmed how the philosophy extends beyond the classroom, shaping the ways we engage with children, communities, and the wider world.
+This will be her fourth year as part of this creative and inspiring preschool community.

-Karen has over 20 years of experience as an educator.
-Over the years, she has worked with students from preschool through high school as an environmental educator, high ropes confidence course instructor, classroom teacher and as an Early Childhood STEAM Integration Specialist.
-She first discovered the “Reggio Way” at a Reggio-inspired nature-based preschool in Connecticut, where she followed the children’s lead in exploring their natural environment.
+Karen brings over two decades of experience in education, working with learners from preschool through high school in a variety of roles including environmental educator, high ropes confidence course instructor, classroom teacher, and Early Childhood STEAM Integration Specialist.
+She began her preschool teaching experience at a Reggio-inspired nature-based preschool in Connecticut, where she followed the children’s lead in exploring their natural environment.
 In this setting, she learned to develop provocations inspired by the children’s explorations, often including natural materials the children had collected themselves.
 She holds a B.S. in Life Sciences: Marine Biology and a M.A. in Curriculum and Instruction focusing on Science Education, both from the University of Maryland, College Park.
-This is her fourth year at St. John’s.
+This is her fifth year at St. John’s.

 Brigitte Davis, Children’s Workshop